 Twitch is pushing DJ streams hard while simultaneously clobbering DJs over the head who do it, Facebook and Instagram remain no-go zones, and so on – but we are optimistic it will settle down into an awesome way for everyday DJs to spin to audiences, minus the technical and copyright worries that sometimes accompany doing it.

-You could always hedge your bets and use a platform like restream.tv to stream to multiple platforms at once – that way you can aggregate your viewers across the lot.
+You could always hedge your bets and use a platform like Restream to broadcast to multiple platforms at once – that way you can aggregate your viewers across the lot.

-Let us know your thoughts about the above in the comments – and ask any questions you like, we’d be happy to try and help.
+Let us know your thoughts about the above in the comments – and ask any questions you’d like, we’d be happy to try and help.

-• If you want to learn more about how to DJ livestream, whether from just your phone or a full studio, check out our Ultimate Guide To DJ Livestreaming – or if you’d like us to teach you (we livestream to 1000s several times a week), grab a copy of our DJ Livestreaming Made Easy course.
+• If you want to learn more about how to DJ livestream, whether from just your phone or a full studio, check out our Ultimate Guide To DJ Livestreaming – or if you’d like us to teach you (we have livestreamed to thousands, several times per week), grab a copy of our DJ Livestreaming Made Easy course.